-Leisure travel was another area of focus and featured partnerships with 36 local events across the Greater Golden Horseshoe including the Canadian National Exhibition (CNE), Comicon, One-of-a-Kind Show, Boat Show and Royal Winter Fair.
+Leisure travel was another area of focus and featured partnerships with 36 local events across the Greater Golden Horseshoe including - CNE, Comicon, One-of-a-Kind Show, Boat Show and Royal Winter Fair.

 Metrolinx has also leveraged partnership networks to encourage taking GO Transit to events with customer discounts such as combo tickets and PRESTO Perks.